Save to List My Reading List

-Nonprofit Articles of Incorporation Template & Sample for 501c3
+501(c)(3) Nonprofit Articles of Incorporation, Template & IRS Requirements

 The short and correct answer is Yes.
-Without getting too technical, you cannot file for tax exemption as an LLC, a for-profit company, or any other form of business.
-You have to get incorporated and to your delight, it’s the easiest and cheapest part of your tax exemption journey.
-Further down this page I talk about how you can incorporate your organization by yourself without paying anyone, don’t miss it.
+Without getting too technical, you cannot file for tax exemption as a Limited Liability Company, a for-profit company, or any other form of business.
+You have to get incorporated as a Nonprofit or Non-Stock Corporation, and to your delight, it's the easiest and cheapest part of your tax exemption journey.

 2. Address of the Organization (Should be in the Incorporating State)